open-policy-agent/opa/v1/test/compilecases/README.md

 place that says so.
 To re-seed a case after a deliberate change, delete its `want_errors` and regenerate.

-Every case must assert `want_errors`.
-A case whose modules compile is rejected by the generator rather than committed as an empty assertion.
+A case has to assert something, so one that neither reports diagnostics nor states what compiling its modules produces is rejected.

 A module must not carry trailing whitespace on a line.
 A YAML emitter will not write a block scalar for such a value, so the generator — which rewrites the